top of page

 The Claflin University baseball team plays its home games at Historic Mirmow Field.
 It’s an old-fashioned baseball stadium that was constructed in 1948 to house the popularity of the game in Orangeburg, South Carolina.
 It was said, at the time, that baseball was so popular that “the fans even liked the umpire.”

-Mirmow would be home to the semi-pro Orangeburg Braves, American Legion Post 4, and high school, and served as the spring training home of the Binghamton Triplets of the Eastern League during its first few years.
+Mirmow would be home to the semi-pro Orangeburg Braves, American Legion Post 4, and high school baseball.
+It was also the spring training home of the Binghamton Triplets of the Eastern League during its first few years.
 There have been a handful of young players who wound up in the major leagues that honed their skills here: Herm Winningham, Mookie Wilson, Nate Snell, Bill Spiers, and the late Mark Sharpeson–where a plaque is dedicated in his memory near the entrance.

 The stadium was showing wear and tear even when the minor leagues were in town, but it received a major upgrade when the motion picture Major League: Back to the Minors was filmed for spring training scenes in 1996.
 A new roof, a fresh coat of paint, and plenty of lush palmetto trees were planted near the entrance to give the historic venue a much-needed update.